-The three-week pediatric pain rehabilitation program is available for adolescents (ages 12 to young adult) with chronic pain, chronic fatigue, dysfunction in involuntary body functions (autonomic dysfunction) and other chronic symptoms.
+The three-week pediatric pain rehabilitation program is available for adolescents (13 to young adult) with chronic pain, chronic fatigue, dysfunction in involuntary body functions (autonomic dysfunction) and other chronic symptoms.

 Candidates for the program include adolescents whose chronic pain or other chronic symptoms negatively affect their functioning or moods.